heche-psb/wgd/README.md

 ![](data/Aquilegia_coerulea-vs-Aquilegia_coerulea.dot_unit_gene.png)

 ![](data/Aquilegia_coerulea-vs-Aquilegia_coerulea.dot.png)

+Note that the opacity of anchor dots and all homolog dots can be set by the option `apalpha` and `hoalpha` separately.
+If one just wants to see the anchor dots, setting the `hoalpha` as 0 (or other minuscule values) will do.
+If one wants to see the distribution of whole dots better, setting the `hoalpha` higher (and `apalpha` lower) will do.
+The `dotsize` option can be called to adjust the size of dots.

 A further associated Syndepth plot shows that there are more than 80 duplicated segments, which dominates the whole collinear ratio category.